next-hat/nanocl/doc/man/nanocl-state.md

 ## DESCRIPTION

-Apply or Remove a Statefile
+Preview, Apply or Remove a Statefile

 ## OPTIONS